EVerest/EVerest/docs/doc_tutorial_new_modules.rst

             // Config set for the whole module (including possible default values) declared as JSON schema "some_config_key": {
-                "description": "This is a module-global config key", "type": "string",
+                "description": "This is a module-global config key", "type": "string"
-                // if you don't specify a default, the config key must be specified in the everest config,
+                // the default value for the config key must be specified in the everest config }
-                // if a default is present, the config key can be omitted in your everest config.
-                "default": "some default value if this key is not provided in everest config" }
         },
         "provides": {